cafebazaar/BazaarPay/README.md

 * `onCancel`: This function will call if the payment flow does not finish successfully (Cancel by the user).
 3. You need to pass the `checkout` token as a parameter during calling `launchBazaarPay` function.*2
     * You can optionally pass the user phone number in `phoneNumber` in order to pre fill phone number in login screen.
+4. You have to commit the `checkout` token after a successful payment flow.
+Recommended way for using this API is calling it from the server side, But this option is also provided in the SDK.
+For doing this you should call the suspend `commit` function from a coroutine scope.
+Otherwise if ypu are using other technologies you can implement it yourself.

 ### Notes: